We Are Denver Homeless Out Loud

 HOW WE STARTED

 After surveying over 500 people who were experiencing homelessness at the end of the year 2012 in Denver about the effects of the urban camping ban, not surprisingly, the responses showed that the ban is not helping people sleep safely at night.
-The reality is that more people are entering less safe areas and experiencing further hardships
+We brought these findings to the City Council only to be ignored.
+Since then we have not stopped the fight to make our city hear the voice of all of us who have lived or are living without housing.

 Commitment to Priorities of those Most Affected –